-A unit of study that explores a specific area - think of it like covering a particular topic at school or college.
-University courses can contain set and optional modules, which wouls allow you to tailor your course to your interests.
+A unit of study that explores a specific area within a degree programme.
+University courses can contain set and optional modules, which allow students to tailor their study to their interests.

-An assessment of your household income conducted by the student loans company when they work out how much student finance you might be entitled to.
+An assessment of household income conducted by a student loans company when deducing the amount of student finance a student is entitled to.

-The NUS is a group of organisations that support and represent the interests of students in the UK - think of it like a much bigger version of your school council.
+The NUS is a group of organisations that support and represent the interests of students in the UK.

-Open days are an opportunity for you to look around a university and it's facilities as well as speak to staff and students.
+Open days are an opportunity for prospective students and their parents/guardians to look around a university and it's facilities as well as speak to staff and existing students.
 Activities include subject talks, finance talks, campus tours, accommodation tours and subject specific activities.

 A personal statement is a section of the UCAS application where applicants express their suitability for the course(s) they are applying for.
 There is only one personal statement for all of the application choices.

-An member of staff who is allocated to look after your personal well-being during university.
+An academic who is allocated to look after your personal well-being during university.
 Your personal tutor is usually an academic in the same subject department of your course.